timofeymukha/eddylicious/docs/user_guide/generation_methods.rst

 As usual, all parameters associated with the chosen input and output formats should be included in the config file.
 Refer to the associated parts of the User guide for information.
-The following additional, optional, parameters can be included as well.
+The following parameters should be included as well.

    * ``xOrigin`` --- the streamwise location of the inflow patch.